 This comes in handy when trying to maintain a pipeline of leads all year long!

-How to prospect at tradeshows with sales intelligence
+How to prospect at tradeshows using data intelligence

 At DiscoverOrg, we use sales intelligence in a very specific process to get the most out of tradeshows.

 For example, suppose we’re sponsoring a sales development conference in San Francisco.
 I’ll look at the conference roster and at social media to see who else will be there – plus companies who have a nearby office but who aren’t going to the conference, that I can either invite to attend the conference or offer an on-site office visit from one of our reps.
 Next, I identify which of those are a good fit for DiscoverOrg’s solution.

 I then consider which sales reps are they likely to send – probably an SDR manager who’s local to the event – then segment the list by area of responsibility, by the rep’s geolocation (not the headquarter location).